 There are questions you should ask yourself and your commercial printer in order to make the most of your print budget.
 Here are 12, with some excellent additions in the comment thread.

 #1 Did more than one person proof-read the job?

 An obvious one, this.
-No matter how many times I proof-read text, I can miss the same glaring error each time it’s passed over.
+No matter how many times I proofread text, I can miss the same glaring error each time it’s passed over.
 Another set of eyes can sort this quickly.
 In fact, the more people that proof your job the better.
-Unlike online content, print is permanent.
-Mistakes can’t be corrected.
+Unlike online content, mistakes can’t be corrected.

-“It’s a fact that a spell checker will not catch all the mistakes on your text.
-More specifically, it will not catch misspellings that form other valid words.”
+Remember, a spell checker won’t catch all the mistakes on your text.
+More specifically, it won’t catch misspellings that form other valid words.